rtCamp/docs.rtcamp.com/rtmedia/developer/database-description/index.markdown

   * 60 = private/hidden group/forum

-    When uploading from BuddyPress Activity Stream Uploader, if upload is sent to "My Profile" then only privacy value will be set as per above.
+    When uploading from BuddyPress Activity Stream Uploader, if upload is sent to "My Profile", only the privacy value will be set as per above.
     For BuddyPress Group uploads, this privacy column is not used.
 Media visibility is controlled by Group's visibility setting.

 views